modiimedia/arri/languages/ts/eslint-plugin/README.md

 # Arri-RPC Eslint Plugin and Configs

-This library provides some useful lint rules when building Arri RPC schemas.
+This library provides some useful lint rules when building schemas for Arri-RPC.

+If you are using Arri Schema standalone the only lint rule you probably want is `arri/prefer-modular-imports` to keep bundle sizes lower.

 ## Installation